Can US Citizens Work in Canada?

 Can a US citizen work in Canada as a business visitor?

 Business visitors have the privilege of working in Canada under subsection 186(a) of the Immigration Regulations.
-Since this privilege covers all nationalities, the US citizens are no exception.
+Since this privilege covers all nationalities, US citizens are no exception.
 Nonetheless, if you need more information, read the following articles:

 The International Mobility Program and US citizens